ofiwg/libfabric/man/fi_getinfo.3.md

 : Specifies that the endpoint must support the FI_MULTI_RECV flag when posting receive buffers.

+*FI_TAGGED_MULTI_RECV*
+: Specifies that the endpoint must support the FI_MULTI_RECV flag when posting tagged receive buffers.

 *FI_NAMED_RX_CTX*
 : Requests that endpoints which support multiple receive contexts allow an initiator to target (or name) a specific receive context as